 Diabetes affects more than 150 million people all around the world.
 That number is only expected to increase in the coming years.
-90% of people with diabetes have Type 2, which is associated with obesity.
-Type 2 diabetes can also be the product of lack of physical activity, a family history of the disease, and advanced age.
+90% of people with diabetes have Type 2, which is associated with obesity .
+Type 2 diabetes can also result from a lack of physical activity, a family history of the disease, and advanced age.

-Unlike Type 1 diabetes, in which the pancreas fails to produce adequate amounts of insulin, the pancreas in Type 2 patients produces enough insulin, but the body is unable to use it.
-Experts still are unclear why the body cannot use the insulin production in Type 2 diabetics.
+Unlike Type 1 diabetes, in which the pancreas fails to produce adequate amounts of insulin, the pancreas in Type 2 patients produces enough insulin, but the body cannot use it.
+Experts are still unclear why the body cannot use insulin production in Type 2 diabetics.
 What we do know is that the condition can worsen.
-Patients affected by advanced stage diabetes can experience heart and blood vessel disease, blindness, stroke, kidney failure, amputation, and (as we’ve already established) nerve damage.
+Patients affected by advanced-stage diabetes can experience heart and blood vessel disease, blindness, stroke, kidney failure, amputation, and (as we’ve already established) nerve damage.

-Neuropathy is often the first sign that Type 2 diabetes is in fact getting worse.
+Neuropathy is often the first sign that Type 2 diabetes is worsening.

-If you have been diagnosed with both obesity and diabetes, you can determine if you are experiencing neuropathy by the sensations you feel.
-Peripheral nerve issues typically start with numbness, then tingling, or even pain in the feet.
+If you have been diagnosed with obesity and diabetes, you can determine if you are experiencing neuropathy by the sensations you feel.
+Peripheral nerve issues typically start with numbness, tingling, or even foot pain.
 You might feel pins and needles in your toes only to have the sensation work itself up your leg.
-Pretty soon you may feel numbness or pain in your knees, or even your hands.
+Soon, you may feel numbness or pain in your knees or even your hands.

 We refer to this phenomenon as a stocking-glove distribution.
-It usually occurs in the same manner on both the left and right sides.
+It usually occurs similarly on both the left and right sides.

-When patients feel pain, that’s when the neuropathy tends to attract greater attention.
+When patients feel pain, the neuropathy tends to attract greater attention.
 It’s also when most patients start seeking a doctor for help.

 A doctor can help manage the pain.
-However, treatments aren’t always 100% effective and you may experience a diminished quality of life as a result.
+However, treatments aren’t always 100% effective, and you may experience a diminished quality of life.

 How Is Diabetes & Obesity Related Neuropathy Treated?

 Doctors have access to three classes of drugs that can help to treat nerve pain.
 Topical creams like lidocaine and capsaicin can also help, but we need more data to assess their efficacy.
-Some patients have found inroads with non-pharmacological approaches, such as cognitive behavioral therapy and meditation, but these are often on a case-by-case basis.
+Some patients have found inroads with non-pharmacological approaches, such as cognitive behavioral therapy and meditation, but these are often case-by-case.

-While doctors can readily treat neuropathy pain, it’s better to fix the underlying problem.
+While doctors can readily treat neuropathy pain, fixing the underlying problem is better.